-The services of Mr. Martin Quick, President and CEO of the Corporation, are provided pursuant to an employment agreement (the "Quick Agreement") with the Corporation.
-Under this agreement, Mr. Quick's employment commenced on January 16, 2006 at an annual salary of \$230,000.
-On January 16, 2010, the Quick Agreement was revised with respect to the change of control provisions and bonus payments.
-The bonus payments will be determined by the Compensation Committee in its discretion.
+The services of Mr. Martin Quick, former President and CEO of the Corporation, were provided pursuant to an employment agreement (the "Quick Agreement") with the Corporation.
+Under this agreement, Mr. Quick's employment commenced on January 16, 2006 at an annual salary of \$230,000 and an annual benefits allowance of \$39,000.
+On January 16, 2010, the Quick Agreement was revised with respect to the change of control provisions.
+On February 24, 2010 the Quick Agreement was revised with respect to the annual salary, annual benefits allowance and the change of control provision.
+The annual salary was changed to \$269,000 and the annual benefits allowance was eliminated.
+The Quick Agreement was terminated by Mr. Quick on June 25, 2010.